 With all the instruments for causing pain.

 Auden interprets the command as “a verbal error.”
 A political comment?
-Perhaps, but one that works less like a slogan than like a musical chord.
+Maybe, but one that works less like a slogan than like a musical chord.
 One component technique, which Hart called Cross Category, replaces an expected abstract word with one from another realm of experience.
 Here is Activist Waltrina Furlong:

 A mob that has not arrived at the black barrier